 Interview – K. K. Downing

-When you think of one of the most influential guitarists in Heavy Metal history, you would be remise not to include Mr. K.K.
+When you think of one of the most influential guitarists in Heavy Metal history, you would be remiss not to include Mr. K.K.
 Downing.
-A signature part of the fire that help Judas Priest rise to the top between 1970 and 2011, Downing’s aggressive and fierce style is impossible to be mistaken, often sharing guitar leads with Glenn Tipton.
-Active in other capacities outside Judas Priest for over a decade now, Downing felt inspired to launch his own band in 2020 going by the title KK’s Priest.
+A signature part of the fire that helped Judas Priest rise to the top between 1970 and 2011, Downing’s aggressive and fierce style is impossible to be mistaken, often sharing guitar leads with Glenn Tipton.
+Active in other capacities outside of Judas Priest for over a decade now, Downing felt inspired to launch his own band in 2020 going by the title KK’s Priest.

 KK’s Priest, a band featuring the likes of former Judas Priest Vocalist Tim “Ripper” Owens, is a force that should be and will be reckoned with.
 Dishing out unfiltered, real Heavy Metal fury, the band premiered their debut album Sermons of the Sinner to rave reviews.
 Now eager to get out in front of live audiences on the road, are you ready for the assault of KK’s Priest?
 Excited about the new project, K.K.
-Downing recently sat down to talk all about it, his lengthy career in music, plus a whole lot more.
+Downing recently sat down to talk all about it, his lengthy music career, plus a whole lot more.

-Cryptic Rock – You have been involved in music for many decades and are one of the most legendary Heavy Metal guitarists of all-time.
-Forging a path with Judas Priest, and being an extremely intricate part of the band, briefly tell us, how would you describe your journey in music to this point?
+Cryptic Rock – You have been involved in music for many decades and are one of the most legendary Heavy Metal guitarists of all time.
+Forging a path with Judas Priest, and being an extremely intricate part of the band, briefly tell us, how would you describe your journey in music to this point.

 K.K.
 Downing – Definitely successful.
 I’m very lucky and fortunate to actually be born in 1951.
 Just as I was coming of age everything was starting to happen in the music scene.
 In the mid-1960s you had Hendrix and Cream, so many things were starting to happen.
 I was just a young teenager then and took to the music like a duck to water.
 I became a part of the whole evolution which is a fantastic privilege to see it evolve from Blues all the way to classic Heavy Metal.
-It’s been a fantastic career and hopefully I can forge ahead and maybe we can break a few Metal boundaries!
+It’s been a fantastic career and hopefully, I can forge ahead and maybe we can break a few Metal boundaries!

 Cryptic Rock – You certainly have accomplished a great deal.
 You have a new album out now with KK’s Priest, Sermons of the Sinner.
 This album is hard-hitting, fun, and engaging.
 What was it like for you to get back in the studio to write and record an album?